zaidisyed1991/cmsc389T-web-template/README.md

 Header image: Stock image
 mod style/colors: Changed to gray
-Add another social media link: Added Youtube channel Add another section: Added a section describing my desire to do research, as well as what, and possibly where
+Add another social media link: Added Youtube channel Add another section: Added a section describing my desire to do research, as well as what, and possibly where.
 ##### CSS
-Updated CSS page by changing colors to gray as well as changing index html inline CSS youtube button size to be flush with ribbon
+Updated CSS page by changing colors to gray as well as changing index html inline CSS youtube button size to be flush with ribbon.